Teaching

 Outstanding Graduate Advisor of Record, College of Liberal and Fine Arts, awarded by the Graduate School at UTSA, 2021.

-President’s Distinguished Achievement Award for Teaching Excellence, Tenured Faculty recipient, 2018
+President’s Distinguished Achievement Award for Teaching Excellence, Tenured Faculty recipient UTSA, 2018

 Honors Alliance, University of Texas at San Antonio, certificate of appreciation for ‘promoting academic integrity, intelligent living, and meaningful learning,’ April 2009